Pro-Russian rebels vote for leaders in eastern Ukraine

 Rebels say the election will legitimise the separatist leadership and consolidate power in the midst of a humanitarian crisis which will only be worsened by the oncoming winter.

-Rebels have sought to legitimise the vote by bringing in outside observers from Europe and the Russian-backed regions of South Ossetia and Abkhazia, which like Donetsk and Luhansk broke off from the former Soviet republic of Georgia.
+They have brought in observers from Europe and the Russian-backed regions of South Ossetia and Abkhazia, which broke from the former Soviet republic of Georgia around the time of the break up of the Soviet Union, as Donetsk and Luhansk did from Ukraine this year.

 An exit poll monitor, Natalia Samostrokova, 35, said that by noon Zakharchenko was winning with some "90 percent of the vote and then some" as she scanned the results of her survey in a voting station in Makiyivka, east of Donetsk.